Gene knockout: Homologous recombination

 Homologous recombination is the exchange of genes between two DNA strands that include extensive regions of base sequences that are identical to one another.
-In eukaryotic species, bacteria, and some viruses, homologous recombination happens spontaneously and is a useful tool in genetically engineered.
+In eukaryotic species, bacteria, and some viruses, homologous recombination happens spontaneously and is a useful tool in genetic engineering.
 Homologous recombination, which takes place during meiosis in eukaryotes, is essential for the repair of double-stranded DNA breaks and promotes genetic variation by allowing the movement of genetic information during chromosomal crossing.
 Homologous recombination, a key DNA repair mechanism in bacteria, enables the insertion of genetic material acquired through horizontal transfer of genes and transformation into DNA.
 Homologous recombination in viruses influences the course of viral evolution.
 Homologous recombination, a type of gene targeting used in genetic engineering, involves the introduction of an engineered mutation into a particular gene in order to learn more about the function of that gene.
 This method involves inserting foreign DNA into a cell that has a sequence similar to the target gene while being flanked by sequences that are the same upstream and downstream of the target gene.
 The target gene's DNA is substituted with the foreign DNA sequence during replication when the cell detects the similar flanking regions as homologues.
 The target gene is "knocked out" by the exchange.
 By using this technique to target particular alleles in embryonic stem cells in mice, it is possible to create knockout mice.
 With the aid of gene targeting, numerous mouse genes have been shut down, leading to the creation of hundreds of distinct mouse models of various human diseases, such as cancer, diabetes, cardiovascular diseases, and neurological disorders.
 Mario Capecchi, Sir Martin J. Evans, and Oliver Smithies performed groundbreaking research on homologous recombination in mouse stem cells, and they shared the 2007 Nobel Prize in Physiology or Medicine for their findings.
 Traditionally, homologous recombination was the main method for causing a gene knockout.
 This method involves creating a DNA construct containing the desired mutation.
 For knockout purposes, this typically involves a drug resistance marker in place of the desired knockout gene.
 The construct will also contain a minimum of 2kb of homology to the target sequence.
 The construct can be delivered to stem cells either through microinjection or electroporation.
 This method then relies on the cell's own repair mechanisms to recombine the DNA construct into the existing DNA.
 This results in the sequence of the gene being altered, and most cases the gene will be translated into a nonfunctional protein, if it is translated at all.
-However, this is an inefficient process, as homologous recombination accounts for only 10−2 to 10-3 of DNA integrations.
+However, this is an inefficient process, as homologous recombination accounts for only 10−2 to 10−3 of DNA integrations.
 Often, the drug selection marker on the construct is used to select for cells in which the recombination event has occurred.